Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: Generalities on class

-Summing up the above a class $\F$ generalizes the class of Morse-Bott functions on $M$ as well as the class of smooth functions with isolated singularities.
-So the class $\F$ is ``large'' and consists of functions that have topologically generic singularities.
+It is easy to see that the class $\F$ contains the class of Morse-Bott function and the class of Morse functions on $M$ that are locally constant on $\partial M$.
+So the class $\F$ is ``massive'' and consists of functions with ``topologically generic'' singularities.